amsesk/SCGid/README.md

 	`export PATH=$PATH:/path/to/scgid/bin`
 * Ensure that other stand-alone dependencies (i.e. BLAST and Augustus) have also been added to $PATH.

-### Running ***scgid***
+### Running ***SCGid***
-To run *scgid*, all you need is a SPAdes assembly (or at least an assembly with SPAdes-style fasta headers).
+To run *SCGid*, all you need is a SPAdes assembly (or at least an assembly with SPAdes-style fasta headers).
 In its current version, SPAdes-style fasta headers are a requirement for *scgid*.
 This means that each fasta header contains identification, length, and coverage information for each contig in the format `NODE_XXX_length_XXX_cov_XXX.XXX`.
 If this is an issue for you please open a new issue and we'll try to expand compatibility in future versions.

-Each module of *scgid* is designed to be run separately in a bash command line.
+Each module of *SCGid* is designed to be run separately in a bash command line.
 To enumerate the command-line arguments and their descriptions, merely type `scgid <module> -h` or `scgid <module> --help`.
 Try running `scgid -h` to get descriptions of the available module commands to see where to get started.
 In most cases, *scgid* will try to pull options that you don't specify from your `settings.py` file, so keep in mind what is specified there (you set-up this file when you ran `./scgid init`).
 You only need to explicitly specify these options when you want to use databases NOT pointed to in your `settings.py` file.

 **IMPORTANT** Output directories for runs are determined by the `-f|--prefix` option supplied to each call to the module.
-So, if you would like the outputs of all modules to be located in the same output head directory, make sure you are in the parent directory of the `<prefix>_scgid_output` folder and that you specify the same prefix for each call to *scgid*.
+So, if you would like the outputs of all modules to be located in the same output head directory, make sure you are in the parent directory of the `<prefix>_scgid_output` folder and that you specify the same prefix for each call to *SCGid*.
 This will ensure that the outputs of each module for each run (on a particular assembly) are located in the same output directory.
-Changing the prefix of the call to *scgid* will create a new output directory.
-Further, calling *scgid* from a different directory will create a new output folder in that directory.
+Changing the prefix of the call to *SCGid* will create a new output directory.
+Further, calling *SCGid* from a different directory will create a new output folder in that directory.
 Also note that because of this, results can be overwritten.
 For instance, if you call `scgid gc-cov [args...]` from the same directory twice with the same prefix, the outputs contained within the `<prefix>_scgid_output/gc-cov` directory will be overwritten.

-To take full advantage of *scgid*'s consensus-based approach, run all three binning algorithms (gc-cov, kmers, codons) prior to running `scgid consesnsus` to determine your final genome draft.
-The basic workflow for a *scgid* run is as follows...
+To take full advantage of *SCGid*'s consensus-based approach, run all three binning algorithms (gc-cov, kmers, codons) prior to running `scgid consesnsus` to determine your final genome draft.
+The basic workflow for a *SCGid* run is as follows...
 ```
 scgid gc-cov [args...]
 scgid codons [args...]